IELTS and TOEFL: what is the difference?

-If one of your plans includes studying abroad in the UK, the USA, Canada, or in any English-speaking country, you are most likely familiar with IELTS and TOEFL.
-Although both English proficiency examinations determine your English level by evaluating your aptitude in the four macro-skills (reading, writing, speaking, and listening skills, these two tests are different in format, scoring, and more.
+If one of your plans is to study abroad in the UK, USA, Canada, or in any English-speaking country, you are probably already familiar with the IELTS and TOEFL exams.
+Despite the fact that both of these exams assess your level of English proficiency, assessing your reading, writing, speaking, and listening skills, these two tests differ in format, assessment system, and other parameters.

-In this article, we are going to discuss the difference between these two types of English examinations.
-Additionally, I’ll also be giving you advice on and take the test that is right for you.
-With our IELTS plan at QQEnglish, we guide you from start until the end so that you’ll know the best techniques and methods.
+In this article we will look at the differences between these two types of English exams.
+In addition, I will also give you tips on choosing the exam that is right for you.
+With our IELTS plan in QQEnglish, we guide you from start to finish so that you know the best methods and methods of preparation.

-The IELTS and TOEFL exams are two of the most widely accepted exams for English proficiency in the world.
-But despite their popularity, both tests differ in their structure, approach, and teaching criteria.
-This means that you need to understand how the two differ before selecting which test to study for and ultimately take.
+The IELTS and TOEFL exams are two of the most widely recognized English proficiency exams in the world.
+Despite their popularity, these tests differ in structure, methodology, and evaluation criteria.
+This means that you need to understand the difference between them before choosing the exam for which you are going to prepare and, eventually, take.

 What is the IELTS exam?